brather1ng/RePoE/docs/gems.md

   set for spells with a cooldown.
 - `mana_multiplier`: Mana multiplier of the support gem.
 Only set for support gems.
 - `mana_cost`: Mana cost required to cast the skill.
 Only set for active skills.
+- `mana_reservation_override`: Set mana cost of supported skill to mana reservation of this amount (in percent).
+Only set for Blasphemy.
 - `damage_effectiveness`: Damage effectiveness of the skill.
 Only set when not 0.
   Acts as a multiplier on added damage from support gems and other sources.
   Given as percentage with 0 = 100%.